ccollischon/litchi/README.md

 # Litchi
 This repository provides tools for creating Minkowski maps of data in the HEALPix-format.
-For more info on what that means and how it can be used, please read the following paper: TODO
+For more info on what that means and how it can be used, please read the following paper: TBA soon

 If you are using results from litchi in a publication or presentation, please also cite the aforementioned paper.